globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

 Encryption's Workflow
 #####################
-* Users chooses a personal secure password at first login.
+* Users chooses a personal secure password at first login;
 * The system creates a personal user keypair and stores it asymmetrically encrypted with a secret derived from the personal user password;
 * The whistleblower files a report;
 * The system assigns personal access credentials to the whistleblower;